chjj/bthreads/README.md

   - `threads.importScripts(url)` - `importScripts()` wrapper (browser+worker
     only).
   - `threads.cores` - Number of CPU cores available.
+- Options
+  - `threads.bufferify` - A boolean indicating whether to cast Uint8Arrays
+     to Buffer objects after receiving.
+Only affects the high-level API.
+This option in on by default.
 - High-Level API
   - `threads.Thread` - `Thread` Class (see below).
   - `threads.Port` - `Port` Class (see below).